Joseph Rego-Costa

-Joseph Rego-Costa (born July 3, 1919 in Fall River, Massachusetts; died April 27, 2002 in Fall River, Massachusetts) was a U.S. soccer right halfback who earned four caps with the United States and was the captain of the team at the 1948 Summer Olympics.
+Joseph Rego-Costa (July 3, 1919, in Fall River, Massachusetts – April 27, 2002, in Fall River, Massachusetts) was a U.S. soccer right halfback who earned four caps with the United States and was the captain of the team at the 1948 Summer Olympics.

 Club career

 He played for the Ponta Delgada S.C. which won the 1947 National Challenge Cup and National Amateur Cup.